ivpel/vigilant-kit/README.md

 What if you need something that is not covered in this library?

-You still have access to all `WebDriver` methods.
+You still have access to all native `Selenium WebDriver` methods.
 Despite all functional that library provide - you can create your own methods or use native `WebDriver` methods.

 Check documentation to find more.